“It’s a Zen moment, and the cup should reflect that,” said a Starbucks creative director to Fast Company recently.

-As a marketer and consumer behavior journalist, how could I have been so swayed by aesthetics?
+As a marketer, how could I have been so swayed by aesthetics?
 Shouldn’t I have known better than to fall (as a guy I dated liked to say) for “form over content”?

 I began to wonder: suppose my tea latte had come in a paper cup instead of a porcelain one.
 Or a weathered diner mug — coffee stains, a grey crack, a few layers of leftover lipstick, a wilted tea bag string stuck to the lipstick.
 Would it have instead tasted like Bigelow, with a splash of half-and-half?

 But this $4.50 tea masterpiece dazzled me.
 I was under its spell.
 And clearly I’m not the only one who subconsciously answers the siren call of attractive drink packaging.